TALAEU Breeding rules and regulation

 version 2019-03, valid from 01 december 2019

 1. ALAEU registers Australian Labradoodles and parent breeds, which are used for breeding and provides breeders with accurate pedigrees of there has been bred according tot the rules and code of ethics.
-Per 01.07.2017 the stamp is expired, no more pedigrees will be issued if no breeding has been done according to the breeding rules and the code of ethics.
+No more pedigrees will be issued if no breeding has been done according to the breeding rules and the code of ethics.

 2. The rules of registration are made by the ALAEU Board.
 Dogs can only be registered if the pedigree is 100% traceable and pedigree has a microhipnumber, full name of the dog, birth date and signature of the breeder of the dog.
 The ALAEU will only accept Parent Breed Dogs which are registered with either FCI or other nationally and internationally recognized kennel clubs.
 Origin Labradoodle linage muste be approved by the Executive Board before registration can take place.
 Only Origins that can provide documentation of Purebred status of parents/grandpartens/great grandparents will be considered.
 Inbreeding of any parent breed (inluding Laradoodle Origin) has to be approved by the board before mating takes place.
 For asking permission for inbreeding any parent bredd a breeder has to provide the board with the following:

 - unedited pictures of the dog, on which you can see boning, tail, head, body and coat

 - health records (at least eyes, hips and elbows, patella’s)